Amherst, New York

-Prospective Daemen students are also able to compete for one of ten prestigious Trustee Scholarships during the college’s annual Scholars Day.
+Prospective Daemen students are also able to compete for one of ten prestigious Trustee Scholarships during the university’s annual Scholars Day.

 In addition to traditional aid in the form of scholarships, grants, and loans, there are on-campus work opportunities for qualified students.